GerardoCendejas/AGaVE/README.md

 minimap2 -d /path/to/viral/index.mmi file.fasta
 ```

-Where `file.fasta` is the fasta file containing the reference sequences and `/path/to/viral/index.mm` is the final location of the indexed database.
+Where `file.fasta` is the fasta file containing the reference sequences and `/path/to/viral/index.mmi` is the final location of the indexed database.
 Please note how the reference database can be easily modified and replaced just by indexing a different fasta file that may be more relevant to you.

 ### Config file

-The `config.yml` file should be modified to have the proper database directories and number of cores to be used.
+The `config.yml` file should be modified to have the proper database directories and number of cores to be used, as well as the kmer sizes to be used in the de novo assembly.
 ```
 genome_dir : "/path/to/genomeDir"
 virus_db : "/path/to/viral/index.mmi"